- Leicester City are looking forward to their Premier League encounters with Arsenal, Manchester City and Chelsea, says Jonny Evans

 West Ham United 2 Leicester City 2

-Extended highlights from London Stadium as Leicester City tackled West Ham United in the Premier League on Saturday.
+Extended highlights from London Stadium as Leicester City tackled West Ham United in the Premier League.

 “We’ll address that this week now going into those three games.
 We’ll probably reassess everything and see what we can take into those three games, where it’s going to take us in the league and how we want to finish the season.